Children's Playing Field Charity

 Who we are

 Wye with Hinxhill Parish Council is the sole trustee of the charity.
 This means that the charity's land is vested in (owned by) the Parish Council as a corporate body created by statute, and the Parish Council is responsible for managing the affairs of the charity.
-However, as the charity is constituted as a separate entity from the Parish Council, it is governed under charity law.
+However, as the charity is constituted as a separate entity from the Parish Council, with a management committee governed by charity law.

 For some eighty years the primary school managed the land as part of its school playing field and the charity land generated no income or outgoings.
-That all changed in 2010 when the charity secured a regular source of income.
-The Parish Council acting as trustee now has a duty to oversee the safe investment of its funds, the production of annual accounts, and make grants strictly in line with the objects of the charity, as required by law.
+That all changed in 2010 when the charity secured a regular income from KCC.
+The Parish Council appoints a management committee to act on its behalf .
+The committee has a duty to oversee the safe investment of its funds, the production of annual accounts, and make grants strictly in line with the objects of the charity, as required by law.

 What we do